-But this mojito is used in Puerto Rico and Cuba as a condiment for plantain chips and fritters but it's also used to flavor fried or boiled yuca (cassava) or as a marinade for pork.
+But this mojito is used in Puerto Rico and Cuba as a condiment for plantain chips and fritters.
+It's also used to flavor fried or boiled yuca (cassava) or as a marinade for pork.

-- 1 cup olive oil, warmed
+- 1 cup olive oil (warmed)

-- 1 head of garlic peeled, crushed and finely chopped
+- 1 head of garlic (peeled, crushed and finely chopped)

-- 1 small onion, finely diced
+- 1 small onion (finely diced)

-- 3 tablespoons cilantro, finely chopped
+- 3 tablespoons cilantro (finely chopped)

 - Salt to taste

-- To a blender or food processor, add olive oil, garlic, onion., cilantro, lemon juice, lime juice, and salt.
+- To a blender or food processor, add olive oil, garlic, onion, cilantro, lemon juice, lime juice, and salt.

 - Process until all the ingredients are incorporated and the garlic and onion are thoroughly broken down.

-- Caribbean Satay Sauce Recipe: This peanut sauce recipe gets a Caribbean spin on the Asian version by adding jerk flavors.
+Homemade hot pepper sauce, usually made with Scotch bonnet peppers, can be found in most Caribbean island homes as can satay peanut sauce which turns the Asian version on its head by adding jerk flavors.
 It's great with grilled shrimp, chicken, and pork skewers.